semgrep/semgrep-docs/docs/semgrep-cloud-platform/gitlab-mr-comments.md

 Semgrep can create **merge request (MR) comments** in your GitLab repository.
 These comments inform your developers of **findings**, such as security issues, in their PRs.
 Semgrep can also provide remediation tips or code fixes that your developers can click to **commit** into their code directly.

-:::note Prerequisites
+:::info Prerequisites
 - Merge request (MR) comments can only be set up through Semgrep Cloud Platform (SCP). [<i class="fas fa-external-link fa-xs"></i> Create an account](/semgrep-code/getting-started/#signing-in-to-semgrep-cloud-platform) to set up PR comments.
-- You must connect your GitHub organization (org) to Semgrep. <!-- todo check the steps -->
+- You must connect your GitLab organization (org) to Semgrep.
+    - For GitLab Cloud users, this is done automatically after signing in.
+    - For GitLab self-managed users, go to [<i class="fas fa-external-link fa-xs"></i> Settings](https://semgrep.dev/orgs/-/settings) and click **Add GitLab Self-Managed**.
 - You must add or onboard a Project (repository) to SCP and it must complete at least one full scan successfully.
 :::